 Cluster

-Cluster setting is traditionally when a collection of smaller stones is arranged in a way that creates the illusion of a much bigger diamond.
+A cluster setting is traditionally when a collection of smaller stones is arranged in a way that creates the illusion of a bigger diamond.
 It’s a more cost-effective way to create a real statement piece.
-However, cluster setting can also be the combination of one big diamond and a series of smaller stones around it.
+It’s often seen in gemstone engagement rings, such as Princess Catherine’s sapphire and diamond engagement ring.

 Trilogy

-As the name suggests, trilogy stone setting is the arrangement of three stones together to create one cohesive design.
-You can get as creative as you like or stay as classic as you prefer with trilogy styling as you can experiment with the size and shape of the stones within the design.
+As the name suggests, a trilogy stone setting is the arrangement of three stones together to create one cohesive design.
+Representing the past, present and future, it's a timelessly romantic setting style.
+You can be as creative or classic as you like with trilogy styling, as you can experiment with the size, shape and colour of the stones within the design.

 Some other things to consider when buying an engagement ring: